 ProtonVPN comes to us from the team behind ProtonMail.
 The parent company of ProtonVPN is well-respected and based in Switzerland.
 Switzerland is strong pro-privacy jurisdiction and is not party to any international surveillance alliances, such as we find with the US and UK (Five Eyes).

-As we discussed in our ProtonVPN review, we consider this service to score high marks when it comes to trust and reputation.
+As discussed in our ProtonVPN review, we consider this service to score high marks when it comes to trust, reputation, and overall security.

 ExpressVPN background check